One thing you might not know about me, is that I absolutely love organizing!

 Lastly, the closet under the stairs.
 This has been a space that again has served many purposes over the years.
 It has been an art space for Mady, an indoor playhouse, a tent, hide-out, storage, and I’m sure even more.

 Recently I bought a few shelves, a set of cubbies, and had my husband hang a clothing rod.
-Now, it is where we keep the kids out-of-season coats, mine and Scott’s coats (because we don’t mind hanging our things up), all our snow gear, and all our frequently used shoes.
+Now, it is where we keep the kids out-of-season coats, our coats (because we don’t mind hanging our things up), all our snow gear, and all our frequently used shoes.
 Because, lets face it, kids are really bad at caring their shoes up to their bedroom closet every time they walk inside!

 While I know that my house has a different layout than yours, my goal was for you to read this and stop feeling like you need to continue any unrealistic ideas or plans for your home.